zackshapiro/bikeshare/readme.md

 * For more information, please go to the [Bay Area Bike Share website](http://bayareabikeshare.com)

-* If you would like to make changes or updates, please fork this, create a new branch with your changes and submit a pull request!
+* If you would like to contribute, fork this repo, create a new branch with your changes and submit a pull request!

 * If you have any questions, I'm [@ZackShapiro](http://twitter.com/zackshapiro) on Twitter.
-Feel free to say hi!